 Major Professor as Advisor

 The student must have a major professor to advise and supervise the student’s studies as specified in Graduate School regulations.
-The incoming student is advised by the chair of the departmental Graduate Committee; as that student develops specialized interests within the discipline, the student selects a major professor from within that area of specialization.
+The incoming student is advised by the Director of Graduate Studies; as that student develops specialized interests within the discipline, the student selects a major professor from within that area of specialization.

 Areas of Concentration